AritraStark/IntvReady/README.md

 - Tags for posts and quick search by hottest in tags

 Updates are being pushed regularly on https://github.com/AritraStark/IntvReady related to features which couldn't be completed in this time.

+I couldn't upload the ZIP file for the project so I am uploading the readme.md file with the github link mentioned above.